 However, I find when it gets browned it also gets a little tough.

-Remove dish from oven and let cool for 20 minutes before serving because the potatoes will be extremely hot.
+Remove casserole from oven and let cool for 20 minutes before serving because the potatoes will be extremely hot.

 *Some mixed vegetables contain cubed potatoes.

-If you don't care for additional (double) potatoes, choose a mixed vegetable without them.
+If you don't care for additional (double) potatoes in this recipe, choose a mixed vegetable

 I hope you enjoy this very Old Fashioned Recipe.